What do you get when you introduce a self-taught video scriptwriter to an experienced scriptwriter with a film and copywriting background?

 Have a problem, a solution, and a call to action.
 Make it conversational and keep it concise (sounds like copywriting advice).

 This is solid information.
 But, I never read anything about the visuals aspect of a video script.
 Nothing that discussed how to write good scene descriptions or craft a strong visual message.

 I learned what I thought were the basics of scriptwriting.
 Then it was trial and error from there.

 The Right Resources Make a Huge Difference in Your Video Script

 To date, StudioBinder is the only company that covers both visual and audio elements of a script (for free).

-They explain how and why to use an AV script format (also called two-column script).
+They also explain how to format your script as an AV script format (also called two-column script).
 I script all my videos with this format because it keeps everything organized and it’s easy.

 LinkedIn Learning has a 2-hour course on video script writing that’s free if you sign up for the trial month.
 I have never used it though because I was extremely inactive on LinkedIn until last July.

 I did find this tutorial from their course on using the two-column script.
 I don’t like that the narrator uses different shots like “long shot” or “medium shot”.